330 Gregory Hall

 - Associate Professor of Advertising

 - Associate Research Professor of Institute of Communications Research (ICR)

-Dr. Ham earned his Ph.D. degree at the School of Journalism, at the University of Missouri.
-His research has focused on how and why consumers cope with and engage in persuasion process in digital.
-Prior to joining academia, Dr. Ham worked in the advertising industry for ten years as an account executive, account planner, and Internet marketing consultant at HSAd, a major advertising agency in Korea.
-During the ten years, Dr. Ham worked with diverse integrated marketing communication projects for clients such as LG electronics, Baskin Robbins, and many others, collaborating with diverse domestic and international agencies, media, and digital vendors including Dentsu, Double Click, Google, Naver, and so on.
+Dr. Ham earned his Ph.D. degree at the School of Journalism at the University of Missouri where he studied how and why consumers cope with and engage in persuasion process on digital platforms.
+Prior to joining academia, he worked in the advertising industry for ten years as an account executive, account planner, and Internet marketing consultant at HSAD, a major advertising agency in Korea.
+During the time, he managed diverse integrated marketing communication projects for clients such as LG electronics, Baskin Robbins, and many others, collaborating with diverse domestic and international agencies, media, and digital vendors including Google Double Click, Naver, Dentsu, and so forth.

 Dr. Ham has focused on how consumers proactively assess and engage in the persuasion process in two ways: first, how consumers cope with, and steel themselves against, persuasion attempts (persuasion; persuasion knowledge; persuasion inference; persuasion resistance), and second, how they co-engage in the branding process, independent of corporate intention (motivation; engagement; planned behavior; social norm).
-He has published more than 20 peer-reviewed journal articles and/or book chapters in advertising, psychology, marketing, journalism, and mass communication.
-He is now serving as a Vice President for Korean American Communication Association (2015-2017) and an editorial board member for the International Journal of Advertising.
+He has published over 25 peer-reviewed journal articles and/or book chapters in advertising, marketing, journalism and mass communication.
+He currently serves as an associate editor of the Asian Journal of Communication and editorial board members of the Journal of Advertising and International Journal of Advertising.
+He has developed and managed Global Professional Training Program (for HSAD) in his department (2011 – present).
+Formerly, he served as a faculty senator at the University of Illinois at Urbana-Champaign (2012-14) and Vice President for Korean American Communication Association (2015-17).

 Awards and Recognition